First Fill pharmacy program

 Oregon Prescription Drug Program (OPDP)

-OPDP is a voluntary benefit that helps workers get medications they need for the accepted condition or conditions.
+OPDP is a benefit that helps workers get medications they need for the accepted condition or conditions.

 SAIF uses OPDP to administer pharmacy benefits for the workers whom SAIF serves each year.
 Under OPDP, injured workers may not have to pay out of their own pocket for medication related to their workplace injury.